SAG Infotech Official Tax Blog Upto 20% Off on All Software

 Brief Summary of New Tax Form 12BAA

-The Central Board of Direct Taxes (CBDT) has introduced a new tax form called 12BAA, particularly made for the disclosure of non-salary income and inclusion of information on Tax Collected at Source (TCS).
+The Central Board of Direct Taxes (CBDT) has introduced a new tax form 12BAA specifically designed for the disclosure of non-salary income and the inclusion of information on Tax Collected at Source (TCS).

 What is the New Tax Form 12BAA?

 The Form 12BAA is the statement that depicts the particulars for the objective of sub-section (2B) of section 192.
-The employees need to use the newly introduced Form 12BAA to notify their employers of the deductions incurred from the income that has been derived via sources other than their salaries.
+Employees need to use the new Form 12BAA to notify their employers of deductions made from income derived from sources other than their salaries.

 The same sources comprise earnings via fixed deposits, commissions from insurance policies, dividends from investments in equity shares, or taxes collected in the purchase of goods or services, like a car or foreign currency.